Alanhsiu/Obsidian/Alan/TOEFL/Speaking 1 Summary.md

 	* Online courses are indeed more convenient for us, but they lack face-to-face interaction.
 * 看電視
 	* I like to watch some channels like **National Geographic**.
 They showed us amazing places around the world and taught us about wildlife and different cultures.
-	* Working in a group means we learn how to talk and share ideas better.
+	* Working in a group means learning to talk and share ideas better.
 That's a really important skill.
 * 文法
 	* Prefer
 		* 直接+N: I prefer cake.